 Flying to the UK with a Dog

-Flying Out of the UK with a Dog
+Flying out of the UK with a Dog

-While pets flying into the UK must travel as cargo only, except for assistance dogs, the rules are more relaxed for flying with pets from the UK.
-Dogs can travel either as checked luggage or cargo, plus there are a small number of airlines that permit small dogs to fly in the cabin (but not all and not to all destinations).
+While pets flying into the UK must travel as cargo, the rules are more relaxed for flying with pets out of the UK.
+Dogs are allowed to travel in the cabin or as checked luggage.
+However, there are only a limited number of airlines that offer this.
 Check the pet policy of the airline that you intend to use.

-- Air Malta (Pet Policy) (Read my post about travelling to Malta with a dog)
+- Air Malta (Pet Policy) (Read about my experience flying my dog with AirMalta to Malta)

 - Iberia Express (Pet Policy)

 Some additional airlines may also allow small dogs to fly in the cabin when leaving the UK, but don’t make this clear on their website.
 (I’ve read reports about Lufthansa and Air France/KLM allowing this, but there is no mention on any of their websites.)

 Taxi Services Across the English Channel

-One final option if you’re travelling between the UK and continental Europe without a car, and are struggling with the limited transport options available, is to utilise a taxi service.
-There are multiple providers that will basically take you on a taxi ride, along with your dog in the vehicle, but a slightly different ride as you’ll be taking the Eurotunnel with the taxi.
+The other alternative if you’re travelling between the UK and continental Europe without a car, and are struggling with the limited transport options available, is to utilise a taxi service.
+There are multiple providers that will basically take you on a taxi ride, along with your dog in the vehicle, but a slightly different taxi ride as you’ll be taking the Eurotunnel with the taxi.

 Generally you just take the taxi between Folkestone Central station and either Calais Ville or Calais Fréthun station, utilising trains on either end.
 Expect to be charged about £100 in addition to the Eurotunnel cost.
 There may also be the option to travel a further distance on each end, such as all the way from London, for a higher cost.